|Nutrition Facts (per serving)|

 Use this marinade for stir-fried pork as well as broiled or barbecued pork (which is known as daeji bulgogi in Korean).
 The recipe for this marinade is designed to make 3 pounds of pork ribs with bones, but you can easily make more.
 Double, triple, or even quadruple the recipe to serve a large number of people or to save time the next time you make ribs or other thick cuts of meat.

 1 onion, minced

-- 1 tbsp of sesame oil
+1 tablespoon sesame oil

 5 tablespoons sugar

-- 2 tsp of minced ginger
+2 teaspoons minced ginger

 To make this marinade, you'll need to mix the ingredients until they are well blended and evenly distributed throughout.
 Rice wine and red pepper paste may be hard to find, depending on where you live.
 You may want to visit an Asian or Korean specialty grocery store in your region or search for these ingredients online and then order them from a specialty retailer.
 Also, if you have diabetes or a condition that requires you to control your blood sugar, you may want to lower the amount of sugar in this recipe or check your blood sugar at the appropriate time after sampling this marinade with the pork ribs or another dish.